variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 #### Western vs. Traditional Chinese Medicine/Acupuncture for fertility

-In TCM, we believe that barring specific issues such as prior surgeries, tubal blockages or other structural abnormalities, etc. there is no reason why women of the right age should not be able to conceive.
+In TCM, we believe that barring specific issues such as prior surgeries, tubal blockages or other structural abnormalities, etc. there is no reason why women of the right age should not be able to conceive. &nbsp;

 Western medicine doesn't foster health and balance, but instead uses extreme and often harsh methods to try to circumnavigate or mask the symptoms resulting from that poor health; or to force the body to do something it can't naturally do because it's so out of balance, such as conceiving.

 Because western medicine is so extreme in its techniques, we as acupuncturists are often hard pressed to convince women that simply and gently "balancing" their body with acupuncture, herbs, and potential lifestyle changes; can be enough to solve their infertility problems.

-However, a balanced body rarely has problems conceiving, and since a balanced body is reflected in a balanced BBT chart, if we can get your chart balanced, then there should be no reason why a woman shouldn't successfully conceive.
+However, a balanced body rarely has problems conceiving, and since a balanced body is reflected in a balanced BBT chart, if we can get your chart balanced, then there should be no reason why a woman shouldn't successfully conceive. &nbsp;

 #### But, this doesn't happen overnight

 Because we aren’t going in with harsh drugs and techniques to FORCE pregnancy NOW, but rather are gradually and naturally creating a healthy internal ecosystem where a body will naturally get pregnant on its own without invasive measures, we need some cycles to see the improvement.

 Most women who successfully conceive naturally with Chinese medicine do so within 6 months or so.
 Do not take a negative pregnancy test during that time to mean the treatment has been ineffective!
-Some changes in the BBT charts need a few cycles to kick in, depending on the imbalances and how deep seated they are.
+Some changes in the BBT charts need a few cycles to kick in, depending on the imbalances and how deep seated they are. &nbsp;

 Women who have been on long courses of hormones such as birth control pills and/or rounds of IVF meds usually need more time to restore balance.
 Your reproductive health is a function of your overall health, and so the more we can improve all your parameters of health, the closer you are to that positive pregnancy test.